 The Committee are committed to the long-term aims of this Policy.
 In the short-term they will apply the Policy pragmatically, as much as possible and continue to monitor opportunities in the investment industry such that they can apply the Policy more fully as time passes.

 The diagram below shows the way that the Committee consider ESG issues within this Policy.

+Sustainability

-Sustainability How will the investment strategy be sustainable over the long term?
+How will the investment strategy be sustainable over the long term?
 What long term trends will impact on the Fund's investments e.g. move from fossil fuels to green energy or recycling opportunities.

+Exclusions

-Exclusions Impact No-go areas that the Committee How the Fund has an impact via do not want any of their its investments e.g. investing in investment managers to invest in social housing or shareholder e.g. tobacco, armaments, child voting on how a company is run labour etc. to benefit rather than harm society.
+No-go areas that the Committee do not want any of their investment managers to invest in e.g. tobacco, armaments, child labour etc.